-Whenever there is a change of assignment for any member with authorized access to the Evidence Room, an inventory of all property shall be conducted by a person who is not associated with г.
-1 ~ ~ \Box oom ا //() m, ₩.₩ Rί)()[]

-the Evidence Room or it s function.
-This is 1 to ensure that all property is accounted for and the rec ords are co orrect.
+Whenever there is a change of assignment for any member with authorized access to the Evidence Room, an inventory of all property shall be conducted by a person who is not associated with the Evidence Room or its function. records are correct.
+This is to ensure th at all property is acco ounted for and the